warpfork/go-sup/README.md

 These types something you can optionally use to supplement uses of `chan` and features like `sync.WaitGroup`, but don't have to replace or compete with those if you're comfortable using them.

+### Surprising bits

+(Well, maybe, depending on your point of view.
+But things that would've surprised _me_, even as the author, until I actually tried to write the dang things.)

+Surprising bit 1:
+go-sup still tries to leave the `go` keyword in your hands, at all times.
+Or at least as much as possible.

+Why?
+Because some kinds of debug and error reports you get out of golang include a stack trace of the current goroutine... and the line information of _where that goroutine was launched_.
+And nothing further.
+That means having the line that contains the `go` keyword be in some code that has semantic meaning is very important to debuggability.
+So: we try *not* to have that line be anywhere in the go-sup library code.

+Surprising bit 2:
+Creating a Supervisor requires a Context twice: once when constructing it, and again (and the same one! >.<) when launching it.
+As a nicety, we allow nil for the second one, but the argument is still there.

+This is a consequence of two design requirements colliding: the first is the fact we allow task submission to a Supervisor even before it's been launched (and this simplifies syntax and usage *drastically*), and need to know some things about the parentage for that to work (mostly for sheer logging purposes);
+the second is that a Supervisor implements Task itself in order to be sensibly composable, and this requires seeing a Context parameter again in its Run method.

 Recommended Usage Conventions